Aijazali515/Weather_app.py/README.md

-A simple weather app using phython which uses API of openweather community and shows weather
+A simple weather app using python which uses API of openweather community and shows weather